jithyan/blog/_posts/reducing-re-renders.md

 To answer this question, I'm going to use the React DevTools Profiler to measure how long it takes to render all the components.

-I just want the `MyRandomNumberListAndCounterComponent` to re-render, so I can do this by clicking on the increment counter button.
+I just want the `RandomNumberListAndCounter` to re-render, so I can do this by clicking on the increment counter button.

 ![First click](/assets/blog/reducing-re-renders/first-click.png)